domainxz/top-k-rec/README.md

         2. f1te.im.txt contains the ratings in the test set 2 for in-matrix evaluation
         3. f1te.om.txt contains the ratings in the test set 2 for out-matrix evaluation
   - The input data files for ctr are also provided.
 Their suffixes are 'mfp'.
   - The feature files could be read by pickle in binary mode.
-The feature vectors are ranked according to the id list in vid.
+The feature vectors are aligned to the id list in vid.

 Please modify the access path inside code to make the execution correctly.</br>